isaac60103/TensorFlow-LSTM/README.md

 # Tensorflow-LSTM

 ## Description
 This is my practice to understand LSTM and usage of tensorflow.

-The repo use LSTM cell to train Jin-Yong novel, which is written by famous Chinese novelist.
+The repo use LSTM cell to read novel "The Romance of the Condor Heroes" (神鵰俠侶), which is written by famous Chinese novelist Jin-Yong.
 I choose character-level language as model and generate a short paragraph to see if it works well or not.

 ## Data

 ## How to use